zincio/apidocs/source/includes/_FAQ.md

 ### I am receiving an Amazon security code text asking me to verify my identity when placing the order.

 * This is common when placing orders on a new account for the first time, since we are accessing Amazon from a new IP address.
-See our documentation about [Amazon Email Verification](http://docs.zincapi.com/#amazon-email-verification).
+See our documentation about [Amazon email verification](#amazon-email-verification).

 ### My payment methods are saved in my Amazon account.
 Can I just pass Zinc the last 4 digits of my credit card during checkout?